-Although it is assumed that you already have in depth knowledge of the topic that you want to do your video tutorial about, it never hurts to review the latest information available about the subject, especially when it is a technical subject.
+Although it is assumed that you already have in-depth knowledge of the topic that you want to do your video tutorial about, it never hurts to review the latest information available about the subject, especially when it is a technical subject.
 Being up to date with the latest materials, programs or tools will make your video stay up to date for longer and give you some important credibility.

-Also, consider getting information from the people around you, or taking a walk on social networks about which topics are of interest within your speciality, this way you will be able to reach a larger audience.
+Also, consider getting information from the people around you, or taking a walk on social networks about which topics are of interest within your specialty, this way you will be able to reach a larger audience.

-It is a good idea to make a short, but well structured script to follow so you don’t forget anything important, that you stay on topic and make sure you have all of the elements (tools, ingredients, items, objects, lighting, etc.) necessary for your video.
+It is a good idea to make a short, but well-structured script to follow so you don’t forget anything important, that you stay on topic, and make sure you have all of the elements (tools, ingredients, items, objects, lighting, etc.) necessary for your video.

-Remember that in order to make a professional looking video, you will need to have certain tools.
+Remember that in order to make a professional-looking video, you will need to have certain tools.
 They do not need to be expensive: in fact, there are plenty of free programs.
-However you will need to have access to these before getting started.
+However, you will need to have access to these before getting started.
 Here’s a list of the indispensable ones:

-In case you need your audience to see your computer screen, this is especially useful when you are explaining computer programs, video or photo editing.
+In case you need your audience to see your computer screen, this is especially useful when you are explaining computer programs, video, or photo editing.
 We recommend: